kowshika-n/kowshika-n.github.io/analysis.md

   - Pricing Comparison

   - Compliance and Standards report

+This type of analysis can be used for several purposes like:

+- Marketing, Sales, and Business Strategy

+- Product and features development

+- Business Plans and Pitch Deck

+- Go-to-Market Strategy

+- Other Internal purposes

 If there is any topic you want to be researched, please contact me!